-Samoa, as with other Pacific island countries, is continuing to see rates of STIs in the population.
+Samoa, as with other Pacific island countries, is continuing to see high rates of STIs in the population.
 Recent surveillance data by the Samoa Ministry of Health shows that the numbers of cases of HIV and STIs are increasing, particularly Chlamydia.
 Between mid-2017 and mid-2018 the percent of people testing positive jumped from 20.7 percent to 24.22 percent.
 However, numbers of people voluntarily being tested is on the rise, and higher numbers of cases detected means more people are being linked to treatment and care.

 The data aligns with a 2016 behavioural study by UNDP which found low levels of condom use and other risky behaviour to be common among key populations, including fa’afafines, in Samoa.

 The ‘Play Safe’ packs aim to boost prevention efforts for HIV and sexually transmitted infections (STIs) among fa’afafines.
 The initiative was developed in close cooperation with the SFA to ensure that the content and packaging will be well received by their target audience.